CodeYourFuture/cyf-weather/README.md

 **3)** The format you'll need to follow to make API calls is:
 `https://api.openweathermap.org/data/2.5/weather?q=CITY_NAME&appid=YOUR_API_KEY`

-where CITY_NAME is replaced by the city you're looking for, for example 'London', and YOUR_API_KEY is replaced with... your personal API key of course.
+where CITY_NAME is replaced by the city you're looking for, for example 'London', and YOUR_API_KEY is replaced with... your personal API key, of course.

 example: https://api.openweathermap.org/data/2.5/weather?q=London&appid=57cf9da04987637a23fcbc26f5356e12